vladcocis/ane-collection/README.md

     }
 ```

-The mailing system configuration is present inside `components/checkout/Mailing.js`, where one must fill in the following info:
+The mailing system configuration is present inside `components/checkout/Mailing.js`, a file which you must create as such:

 ```code
 const info = await transporter.sendMail({